NiklasA95/cc-cli/README.md

 ## Features:

-- convert a frontastic component schema to a storybook story file.
+- build a storybook story file out of a frontastic component schema